Ask for help finding sources, narrowing or expanding your topic, and more!

 Open educational resources (OER's) allow faculty and students copyright-free access to educational materials, including many no- or low-cost textbooks.
 For a comprehensive list of finding aids for OER's and textbooks, see the Open Textbook Projects guide.
 Listed below are a few of the library's favorite resources for finding open textbooks:

-Search by keyword for an eBook in the Library Catalog.
+You can search by keyword for an eBook in the Library Catalog.

 Searching the library catalog